learn-co-curriculum/dsc-join-statements/README.md

 ## Primary Versus Foreign Keys

 Another important consideration when performing joins is to think more about the key or column you are joining on.
-As we'll see in upcoming lessons, this can lead to interesting behavior if the join value is not unique in one or both of the tables.
-In all of the above examples, we joined two tables using the **primary key**.
+As you'll see in upcoming lessons, this can lead to interesting behavior if the join value is not unique in one or both of the tables.
+In all of the above examples, you joined two tables using the **primary key**.
 The primary key(s) of a table are those column(s) which uniquely identify a row.
 You'll also see this designated in our schema diagram with the asterisk (*).
 <img src='Database-Schema.png' width=550>

-We can also join tables using **foreign keys** which are not the primary key for that particular table, but rather another table.
+You can also join tables using **foreign keys** which are not the primary key for that particular table, but rather another table.
 For example, employeeNumber is the primary key for the employees table and corresponds to the salesRepEmployeeNumber of the customers table.
 In the customers table, salesRepEmployeeNumber is only a foreign key, and is unlikely to be a unique identifier, as it is likely that an employee serves multiple customers.
 As such, in the resulting view, employeeNumber would no longer be a unique field.

 ```python